renakaagusta/qiscus-multichannel-widget-ios/README.md

 ### Step 1 : Get Your APP ID

-Firstly, you need to register to Qiscus Multichannel, by accessing this link [dashboard](https://multichannel.qiscus.com).
+Firstly, you need to register to Qiscus Multichannel, by accessing this [link](https://multichannel.qiscus.com).
 The APP ID can be retrieved from setting section.
 ![Qiscus Widget Integration](/Readme/multichannel_setting.png)

 ### Step 2 : Activate Qiscus Widget Integration